ElliotKillick/windows-vs-linux-loader-architecture/README.md

     - The `LdrpInitialize` (`_LdrpInitialize`) function creates this event
       - This event is created before loader initialization begins (early at process creation)
   - `ntdll!LdrpLoadCompleteEvent`
-    - This event being set indicates an [entire load/unload](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#ldr_ddag_nodestate-analysis) has completed.
+    - This event being set indicates an [entire load/unload](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#ldr_ddag_nodestate-analysis) has completed or that any of the `DllMain` events have finished running (all `DllMain` events require owning this event)
       - This event is set (`NtSetEvent`) in the `LdrpDropLastInProgressCount` function before relinquishing control as the load owner (`LoadOwner` flag in `TEB.SameTebFlags`)
     - Thread startup waits on this
     - This event **is** an auto-reset event and is created in the nonsignaled (i.e. waiting) state